MaSe69/dssb/md/22_Python_Vis/python_sns_10_intro.md

 ### The CARS Dataframe

 This dataframe "cars" can be easily found and downloaded.

-It con10_genericesumably available in the USA between 1970 and 1982.

 It has features that make it to a somehow beautiful dataframe, though there are also shortcomings.